Note: The picture used is for illustration purposes only.

 Some of the sparks flew to the north side, where they made contact with the ice and caused it to release melting droplets.
 From the droplets grew life, taking the form of Ymir, the first frost giant.

 On the night of his birthday, Ymir slept, and as he lay, sweat from his left armpit took the form of two children and his legs the form of a six-headed child.
-Ymir and his children became the ancestors of the frost giants.
+Ymir and his children later became the ancestors of the frost giants.

 After Ymir, the ice droplets conglomerated into the form of the primordial cow Auðumbla.
 Auðumbla’s milk became Ymir’s sustenance, which she fed herself by licking the salty, icy stones surrounding these Norse mythological creatures.